psanan/swiss-german-english/README.md

 # Swiss German to English

-Resources for a native English speaker, with some knowledge of High German, to learn Swiss German.
+Resources for a native English speaker, with knowledge of High German, to learn Swiss German.

 1. A reference for valid Zurich Swiss German to English translations

 2. A guide presenting a small subset of these to bring understanding of Swiss German closer to understanding of High German

+## Guides

+* Swiss German to English A1.
+TODO: link to Guide.
+Word list. and/or Flashcards.

 ## Scope and data